-We propose a greedy search algorithm to locate the optimal partition $\bc^*$ based on the Hasse diagram, which can be used to for both VI and $\tB$.
+We propose a greedy search algorithm to locate the optimal partition $\bc^*$ based on the Hasse diagram, which can be used for both VI and $\tB$.
 In particular, given some partition $\bchat$, we consider the $l$ closest partitions that cover $\bchat$ and the $l$ closest partitions that $\bchat$ covers.
 Here, the distance used to determine the closest partitions corresponds to the selected loss of VI or $\tB$.
-Next, the posterior expected loss is computed for all proposed partitions and we move in the direction of minimum posterior expected loss.
+Next, the posterior expected loss $\E[L(\bc,\widehat{\bchat})|\mathcal{D}]$ is computed for all proposed partitions $\widehat{\bchat}$, and we move in the direction of minimum posterior expected loss, that is the partition $\bc'$ with minimal $\E[L(\bc,\bc')|\mathcal{D}]$ is selected.
 The algorithm stops when no reduction in the posterior expected loss is obtained or when a maximum number of iterations has been reached.
-In practice, we may initialize the algorithm with say a particular sample of the MCMC, e.g. the last sample, or with the MCMC sample which minimizes the posterior expected loss.
-The algorithm is summarized below.
+At each iteration, the computational complexity is $O(lN^2)$.